-Joseph T. Jones, Jr. is founder of the Center for Urban Families, a nonprofit service organization in Baltimore, Maryland, that empowers low-income families by enhancing the ability of men to fulfill their roles as fathers and improving the ability of both women and men to contribute to their families as wage earners.
-Jones has a proven ability to provide hands-on services to fathers and has emerged as a national leader in workforce development and family services programming.
-His professional and civic involvement has also enabled him to influence and participate in policy direction nationwide.
+Joseph T. Jones, Jr. is founder/CEO of the Center for Urban Families (CFUF), a Baltimore, Maryland nonprofit service organization established to empower low-income families by enhancing both the ability of women and men to contribute to their families as wage earners and of men to fulfill their roles as fathers.
+Mr. Jones is now a national leader in workforce development, fatherhood and family services programming, and through his professional and civic involvement influences policy direction nationwide.

-Jones is a Weinberg Fellow and a graduate of the University of Maryland Baltimore County.
+Mr. Jones is a graduate of the University of Maryland Baltimore County.
 He is happily married and has three children.